iuyhcdfs/iuyhcdfs.github.io/README.md

-its the repo for the website
+its the repo for the website...

-using minimal mistakes, its the best one

-trying to also make blog posts split halfway so i can display dual languages
+is this serious or for fun. another life lesson